velosofist/velosofize/Readme_en.md

 > Prohibited is the movement of cyclists in a group for training if in front and behind the group there is no automobile or motorcycle escort.

 ## Other useful projects and apps

-Considering the low coverage of bike infrastructure online and the [Readme_en.md#limitations],

 ### CyclOSM